MrLixm/AgXc/ocio/README.md

 ### differences with original

+Note the config has evolved a lto since the initial fork and the following list does not fully reflect the differences but might be useful for people used to the original AgX config.

 - Slight update in the colorspaces names / families
     - `Generic Data` -> `Passthrough` ( for scalar data)